TL;DR

 A quick overview of who is making what, since the ecosystem moves fast:

 Qwen (Alibaba) overtook Llama as the most downloaded open-source model family in late 2025.
 Qwen 3 and 3.5 offer models from 0.6B to 397B.
 Apache 2.0 license.
-The 30B-A3B MoE variants are the sweet spot for 24GB cards.
+The 30B-A3B MoE variant is the best long-context model at this size.
+Qwen 3.5 122B is the quality ceiling for local inference.
 Supports 119 languages.

 Meta Llama 4 launched Scout and Maverick with MoE architectures and native multimodality.
 Impressive tech, but neither fits consumer GPUs.
-Llama 3.1 8B and 3.2 3B remain useful smaller options.
+The older Llama 3.2 Vision 11B remains useful for multimodal tasks.
+The marketing around “17B active parameters” has confused a lot of people into thinking Scout fits their GPU – it doesn’t.

 Microsoft Phi-4 is the efficiency champion.
-14B parameters that punch above 70B on reasoning tasks.
-The best choice when you want to leave VRAM headroom.
+14B parameters that punch above their weight.
+The best choice when you want to leave VRAM headroom or need sub-second responses.

 Tips for Daily Use